-Two (2) soil samples will be collected for lab analysis from each of the eight soil probes and will consist of the shallow sample from 2-foot interval below surface grade and from 2-foot interval above the soil-groundwater interface.
-A third sample will be collected if it exhibits a considerable level of hydrocarbons based upon the field screening results or will be collected from the historic fill layer if fill material was not intercepted in any of the prior two samples.
+Except RI-SP-4 and RI-SP-14, two (2) soil samples will be collected for lab analysis and will consist of the shallow sample from 2-foot interval below surface grade and from 1-foot interval above the soil-groundwater interface.
+A third sample will be collected if it exhibits a considerable level of hydrocarbons based upon the field screening results.
+For RI-SP-4 and RI-SP-14, three (3) soil samples will be collected for lab analysis and will consist of one shallow sample from 2-foot interval below surface grade, one sample from 1-foot interval above the soil-groundwater interface and one deep soil sample from any 2-foot interval inbetween.
+A fourth sample will be collected if it exhibits a considerable level of hydrocarbons based upon the field screening results.